 Benjamin Franklin said it himself: taxes will always be a guarantee in life.
 The government is counting on it.
-So if you don’t file your taxes by this year’s July 15th deadline, what will happen?
+So if you don’t file your taxes by this year’s July 15th deadline, what happens?

 It’s important to understand the consequences of forgetting or neglecting to file your taxes.
 Fortunately, the IRS provides plenty of opportunities to catch up on your missed filings before serious punishments occur.